 On September 24, 2018, the Blood Systems organization united under one shared name, Vitalant.
 Programs posted prior to that date may contain legacy branding.

-Unless one is a specialist in neonatal or pediatric transfusion medicine, dealing with transfusion of tiny and often very ill neonates makes one a little uncomfortable.
+Unless you are a specialist in neonatal or pediatric transfusion medicine, dealing with transfusion of tiny and often very ill neonates makes one a little uncomfortable.
 This course looks at four case studies that review relevant scientific studies and well-established practice guidelines to develop an understanding of the underlying physiologic basis of common neonatal transfusion practices and problems.

 Upon completion of the workshop, the participant will be able to:

 Vitalant is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program